hayesgm/mountain_goat/README.md

 # Mountain-Goat

 Embed a high-quality analytics platform in your application in minutes.
 Gain important A/B test business insights, and view the results and analytics in real time.
+Read my blog post on how mountain goat quickly accomplishes a/b testing: http://blog.drawn.to/how-we-do-ab-testing

 Add simple hooks in your code to display a/b metrics